VaishnavChid/TheCoinsApp/README.md

 - **UIKit**: Framework for building the user interface.
 - **Codable**: For parsing and handling JSON data from cryptocurrency APIs.

+## Test Cases

+- Please note test cases are just sample test cases to show case whats possible.
+There are improvements which can be made.

 ## Getting Started

 ### Prerequisites